 For moderate to severe sleep apnea, other interventions may be required.
 A sleep expert may need to be consulted.
 A CPAP (continuous positive airway pressure) machine may be recommended.
 This machine uses a nasal mask to deliver positive air pressure while you sleep.
 Supplemental oxygen may be needed.
 We can also help with an oral appliance.
 This device is similar in appearance to a mouth guard.
 It is a custom fit device that sits over your top teeth and is designed to hold your jaw in proper alignment.
 In doing so, it prevents your lower jaw, and your oral tissues, from sliding backward, keeping your airway open.

 With proper treatment, your sleep apnea can be managed, and you can finally get the restful sleep you need to restore your mind and your body.
-For more information, call Alder Dental at (360) 831-0831 today!
+For more information, read more about what sleep apnea is and call Alder Dental at (360) 831-0831 today!